Amsterdam/monumenten/README.md

 ### Monumenten import

 #### Location of the datafiles
-Login to Rattic and retrieve the objectstore user and password for `CloudVPS Monumenten` (username is `cultuur`).
+Login to Rattic and retrieve the objectstore user and password for `CloudVPS Monumenten`.

 Login to https://stack.cloudvps.com/